Brigantine Castle, New Jersey – Lost to the Ghosts

 Brigantine Castle, Brigantine, New Jersey by John Margolies, 1978.

-Brigantine Castle, located on the ocean beach at 14th Street and Brigantine Avenue in Brigantine, New Jersey, was once a popular funhouse and haunted house attraction that drew thousands of visitors each year.
+Brigantine Castle, situated on the oceanfront at 14th Street and Brigantine Avenue in Brigantine, New Jersey, was once a popular funhouse and haunted house attraction that drew thousands of visitors each year.

-In the early 1970s, the site at the North End of the Island was called the Seahorse Fishing Pier, which was mainly utilized by locals and offered a few children’s amusements, a beer bar, and pier fishing.
+In the early 1970s, the site at the North End of the Island was known as the Seahorse Fishing Pier, which was primarily used by locals and offered a few children’s amusements, a beer bar, and pier fishing.

-That began to change in 1975 when businessman Carmen Ricci approached the City of Brigantine with an ambitious plan to renovate the old Seahorse Pier, which had deteriorated over the years by storms and neglect.
-Ricci obtained city approval, and work started to build a very large pier.
+That began to change in 1975 when businessman Carmen Ricci approached the City of Brigantine with an ambitious plan to renovate the old Seahorse Pier, which had deteriorated over the years due to storms and neglect.
+Ricci obtained city approval, and work started to build a massive pier.
 On January 2, 1976, work began on a medieval-style castle complex on the pier, completed and ready to open for Memorial Day that year.
 With its turrets soaring to over 100 feet high, the castle was a haunted-themed attraction that immediately drew visitors.

 Brigantine Castle Pier, Brigantine, New Jersey by John Margolies, 1978.